fbpx

 Without a scoring system that genuinely reflects sales goals, leads passed to sales may either be under-qualified or poorly prioritised, making it challenging for the sales team to close deals efficiently.

-Effective lead scoring requires a collaborative approach, where both marketing and sales actively participate in defining what makes a lead high-quality and conversion-ready.
+Effective lead scoring requires a collaborative approach, where both marketing and sales actively participate in defining what makes a lead high-quality and conversion-ready. hence lead scoring is important.

 Hence….